kevinolega/businessideasph/_posts/2019-06-03-instagram-comment.md

 Now.

-### How doe we execute the growth strategy on instagram?
+### How do we execute the growth strategy on instagram?

 Let's go to Instagram.